Shonn Bell: Quad City Steamwheelers

 From 2006 to 2007, Bell played for the Quad City Steamwheelers of af2.

 Fort Wayne Freedom

 In 2008, Bell played with the Fort Wayne Freedom of the Continental Indoor Football League.

 Bloomington Extreme

 In 2010, Bell signed with the Bloomington Extreme of the Indoor Football League.

 Chicago Knights

 Coaching career

-Bell currently serves as the Defensive Coordinator for the Quad City Raiders, a minor league football team in the MFA.
+Bell formally served as the Defensive Coordinator for the Quad City Raiders, a minor league football team in the MFA.

+He was named the head football coach at Waynesboro High School on April 18, 2024.